FALL FY 18 PROGRAM ANNOUNCEMENT

 - Qualified background and experience to drive project, overcome delays and complete project as described

-- Allocation of effort by senior and junior staff to the project is appropriate
+- Allocation of effort by project staff is appropriate

 - Team experienced in maneuvering a technology toward a commercial product